kiboschool/tk-future-proof-with-python/src/future-proof-with-python/final-project-instructions/final-project-inspiration.md

 ## 3 - Other Ideas

 As long as you are creative and demonstrate all of the concepts covered in the course, you can come up with your own project idea.
-If you do, remember to message Mohammed to get feedback before you start coding.
+If you do, remember to message your instructor to get feedback before you start coding.
 Other ideas might be:

 - Use Python Turtle to draw cool graphics, or make a more visual game
 - Write a "Mad Libs" style program that fills in the blanks of a story based on user input